Career Definition for a Pediatric Dentist

 Careers that are similar to a pediatric dentist include:

 For individuals interested in dentistry who don't want to spend years in dental school, becoming a dental hygienist could be a good option.
 Dental hygienists thoroughly clean teeth, administer fluoride treatments, capture x-ray images, demonstrate oral care methods and enter patient data into dental records.

 To enter this profession, an associate degree in dental hygiene is usually required.
 All hygienists must also obtain state licensure, which includes completing an accredited program and passing both practical and written tests.
 The BLS predicts employment of dental hygienists will increase by 20% during the 2016-2026 decade.
 In 2017, 211,600 hygienists worked in the U.S and earned an average yearly salary of $74,680, as stated by the BLS.

 Although some basic dental care tasks may overlap those of a dental hygienist, dental assistants also perform clerical and billing duties.
 Other responsibilities include cleaning instruments, preparing treatment rooms, helping dentists during procedures, setting up appointments, teaching patients about teeth care and processing billing invoices.
 Some state may also allow dental assistants to give fluoride treatments and apply sealants.

 Educational requirements depend on the employer and state.
 A postsecondary diploma usually takes one year to complete and is sufficient for many employers.
 Some dental assistants may gain all their knowledge from on-the-job training.
 Additionally, some states require certification or licensing of assistants.
-According to the BLS, job opportunities in this profession should be strong between 2014 and 2024, with growth of 18% during that period.
-The BLS determined that the average income for dental assistants was $36,920 in 2015.
+According to the BLS, job opportunities in this profession should be strong between 2016 and 2026, with a growth of 19% during that period.
+The BLS determined that the average income for dental assistants was $38,690 in 2017.